Gold-Nano Blog / Gold Nanoparticle Cancer Research News #1

 Dr. Ngwa states the following in the article about using Gold Nanoparticles for his research:

-The first article is about a Russian/Indian joint research experiment conducted by the National University of Science and Technology MISIS (NUST MISIS), in Moscow, and the Saha Institute of Nuclear Physics, in Kolkata.
+A Russian/Indian research team from the National University of Science and Technology MISIS, in Moscow, and the Saha Institute of Nuclear Physics, in Kolkata, conducted experiments in the following news summary.

 In the study, the joint researchers used Gold Nano-Stars and Lasers to kill cancer cells, below is an excerpt from the article.